GroupHomomorphismBasis#

 Parameters:

 • in_rep (Representation) – Input representation \(\rho_{\mathcal{X}}\) whose isotypic decomposition has size in_rep.size.
-The change of basis is applied in-place and used to define the rows of the basis matrices.
+Internally, the representation is rewritten in canonical isotypic ordering before any basis metadata is constructed.

 • out_rep (Representation) – Output representation \(\rho_{\mathcal{Y}}\), treated analogously to in_rep with total size out_rep.size.